-4. REDUCTION OF THE USE OF FERTILIZERS
+REDUCTION OF THE USE OF FERTILIZERS

-Balanced Nutrition contributes significantly to achieving a good relationship between vegetative and reproductive activity of plants.
-The olive absorbs most of the nutrients necessary for its development from the ground.
-The main purpose of fertilization is to improve or to preserve the fertility of the soil, including the administration of some deficient nutrients using low environmental impact products (such as those allowed in organic agriculture).

-The fertilizer composition is determined taking into account the fertility level of soil, nutritional status of plants and factors which affecting their nutritional needs (eg plant age, tree productive potential, irrigation, etc.).
+Balanced Nutrition contributes significantly to achieve a good relationship between vegetative and reproductive activity of plants.
+The olive tree absorbs most of the nutrients necessary for its development from the ground.
+The main purpose of fertilization is to improve or to preserve the fertility of the soil and the administration of some deficient nutrients using low environmental impact products (such as those allowed in organic agriculture).
+The fertilizer composition is determined taking into account the fertility level of soil, nutritional status of plants and factors affecting plant nutritional needs (eg plant age, tree productive potential, irrigation, etc.).
 Useful tools to determine the amount of nutrients are soil analysis, foliar diagnostics, calculations of trees removal and visual observation of plants.

-A proper fertilization also considers how the absorption of the various nutrients changes during the vegetative season:
+A proper fertilization also considers how the nutrients uptake changes during the vegetative season:

-- nitrogen is absorbed throughout the vegetative season, with a greater intensity from full bloom to hardening of the stone; - phosphorus is absorbed especially in the first part of the vegetative season (the need is generally modest); - Potassium, although it is absorbed since the beginning of vegetative season, is used in a high amount also during fruit growth and oil synthesis.
+• Nitrogen is absorbed throughout the vegetative season, with a greater intensity from full bloom to hardening of the stone;

+• Phosphorus is absorbed especially in the first part of the vegetative season (the need is generally modest);

+• Potassium is absorbed since the beginning of vegetative season and used in high quantity during fruit growth and oil synthesis.